njoyard/jsredstone/README.md

 -------

 JSRedstone is distributed under the GPLv3 license.
 See the file `LICENSE` for more information.

-Copyright &copy; 2011 Nicolas Joyard &lt;joyard.nicolas@gmail.com&gt;
+Copyright &copy; 2011 Nicolas Joyard &lt;joyard.nicolas AT gmail.com&gt;